 I’ve blogged, tweeted and chatted on about the under- representation of women in politics for a number of years.
 I decided to ramp it up a notch in 2014 and was elected May 2015 for a four year term to St Albans City & District Council.
-I actively encourage women whatever their political views to come and talk to me about local issues and what life is like as a local councillor.
+I actively encourage women whatever their political views to come and talk to me about what life is like as a local councillor.
 I decided not to re-stand for election in 2019 and ruled out becoming an MP.
 My focus is firmly on The Talent Keeper Specialists and in autumn 2021 I become a parent mentor volunteer for Home-Start.

 Aged about nine I asked my mum whether “woman” was a contraction of “womb” and “man” and why we couldn’t have a name of our own.
 I remember her delighting in my thinking but not having an answer.
 She was a liberal, single-parent teacher and used to let me watch TV other parents maybe wouldn’t (LA Law, Dynasty, hard-hitting documentaries).
 The programme about women on death row for killing abusive partners set me on course to become a lawyer age 11.
 I went on to study psychology instead and I became a feminist without knowing there was a name for it.
 I had the Fawcett Society’s This is What a Feminist Looks Like T-Shirt long before it got caught in the media storm.

 I have two children who are at their best when they are behaving like me and who are at their worst when they are behaving like me.

 Then there’s Rocky, our handsome whippet who loves both running and being fireside.
 He’s a bit needy and whines at the kitchen door when he can hear us elsewhere in the house.
 Answers on a postcard….